 - Quickly exploring results of a single query with different parameters

-You can view the documentation for the widget API in Scala, Python or R with the following command:
+You can view the documentation for the widget API in Scala, Python, and R with the following command:

-Dropdown- Choose a value from the list of provided values.
+dropdown- Select a value from a list of provided values.

-Combobox- Combination of text and dropdown.
-You can choose a value from your provided list, or input a new one via the text box.
+combobox- Combination of text and dropdown.
+Select a value from a provided list or input one in the text box.

-Multiselect- Select 1 or multiple values from the list of provided values.
+multiselect- Select 1 or more values from a list of provided values.

-We have designed the widget API to be consistent in Scala, Python and R. The widget API in SQL is slightly different but as powerful as other languages.
-Manage widgets through the Databricks Utilities - dbutils interface (as seen below).
+The widget API is designed to be consistent in Scala, Python, and R. The widget API in SQL is slightly different, but as powerful as the other languages.
+You manage widgets through the Databricks Utilities interface.

 dbutils.widgets.dropdown("X123", "1", [str(x) for x in range(1, 10)])